zerohnh/Surfing/README.md

 - To remount
    - Create a new file in the **etc** folder.
 - All modifications take effect immediately.
+- When updating/installing, you can use the volume up and down keys to choose whether to mount.

 > Domain IP redirection.